Courses

 Background

 The first course in fluid power at Politecnico di Torino began in 1979.
-The course Oleodinamica e Pneumatica (Fluid Power and Pneumatics - 120 hours) was offered at the last year of the 5-year Laurea degree in mechanical engineering until 2004 and covered the main aspects of fluid power components and systems: flow generation units, pressure and flow valves, end user units, hydrostatic transmissions, load sensing systems, hydrostatic steering systems, proportional valves and servovalves.
+The course, Oleodinamica e Pneumatica (Fluid Power and Pneumatics, 120 hours), was offered in the final year of the 5-year Laurea degree in Mechanical Engineering until 2004.
+It covered the main aspects of fluid power components and systems, including flow generation units, pressure and flow valves, end-user units, hydrostatic transmissions, load-sensing systems, hydrostatic steering systems, proportional valves, and servovalves.

-With the introduction of the new university system, in 2003 it was split into two new 5-credit courses, Oleodinamica (Fluid Power) and Sistemi Oleodinamici (Fluid Power Systems).
-The first was a compulsory subject taught in the 3rd year of the first level degree in Torino and Mondovì until 2012, while the second was offered during the second level degree in Torino from 2005 to 2011.
-Both courses have been substituted by Fluid Power I (Mobile and Industrail Fluid Power from 2024) and Fluid Power II respectively (6 credits, in English), offered as eligible courses in the M.Sc.
+With the introduction of the new university system in 2003, the course was split into two new 5-credit courses: Oleodinamica (Fluid Power) and Sistemi Oleodinamici (Fluid Power Systems).
+The first was a compulsory subject taught in the 3rd year of the first-level degree in Torino and Mondovì until 2012, while the second was offered during the second-level degree in Torino from 2005 to 2011.
+Both courses have since been replaced by Fluid Power I (Mobile and Industrial Fluid Power starting in 2024) and Fluid Power II (6 credits, in English, until 2013), offered as elective courses in the M.Sc. program.

-At the II school of engineering in Vercelli, Oleodinamica e Pneumatica was held from 1995 to 2003, substituted by the 5-credit course Componenti e Sistemi Oleodinamici (Fluid Power Components and Systems) at the 2nd year of the M.Sc. until 2010.
+At the II School of Engineering in Vercelli, Oleodinamica e Pneumatica was held from 1995 to 2003.
+It was then replaced by the 5-credit course Componenti e Sistemi Oleodinamici (Fluid Power Components and Systems), taught in the 2nd year of the M.Sc. program until 2010.

 Currently available courses